MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Her claws brushed it - wood, worn smooth.
 It pulsed once, faintly, as if sensing her touch.
 Behind the door, nothing stirred.
 No wind.
 No voices.
 Not even time.
 And Kitty - brave, bewitched, and boiling with righteous fury - took a breath, narrowed her eye.
 And opened the door.

 The door gave way to a hush wrapped in silver.
+Kitty quickly became aware that the cottage was set in a hollow, surrounded by a garden.

-Kitty stepped into a garden, claws still unsheathed, expecting shadows or sea-glare - but was met instead by moonlight so soft it seemed to hum.
+Kitty stepped walked up a set shallow stone steps into the garden, claws still unsheathed, expecting shadows or sea-glare - but was met instead by moonlight so soft it seemed to hum.
 Ancient trees arched overhead, their bark creased like forgotten sailor's maps.
 Hedges curved with uncanny purpose; shaped into whales mid-breach, octopi with curled limbs, dolphins whose leafy faces smiled eternally toward some vanished tide.

 It was beautiful.

 Too beautiful.